-- 24. As of January 2021, this HKSA conforms with International Standard on Auditing (ISA) 260 (Revised), Communication with Those Charged with Governance except that references to IESBA's Code of Ethics for Professional Accountants are replaced by HKICPA's Code of Ethics for Professional Accountants.
+- 24. As of May 2022, this HKSA conforms with International Standard on Auditing (ISA) 260 (Revised), Communication with Those Charged with Governance except that references to IESBA's Code of Ethics for Professional Accountants (including International Independence Standards) are replaced by HKICPA's Code of Ethics for Professional Accountants.
 With the exception of the foregoing difference, compliance with the requirements of this HKSA ensures compliance with ISA 260 (Revised). - 25.
 Additional local guidance is provided in footnotes 1a and 1b.